Fellini Satyricon: United States

-Film critic of the time, Pauline Kael, thought that is was a "bad movie, a terrible movie" but thought that it would be a considerable success.
-She goes on to say that the "freak show" was a "grotesque interpretation of paganism."
+Pauline Kael considered Fellini Satyricon a "freak show" and a "bad movie, a terrible movie", but thought that it would be a considerable success.

 The film holds a 76% rating on Rotten Tomatoes, based on 34 reviews, with an average rating of 6.8/10.
 The website's critical consensus states: "Episodic and strange, Satyricon offers a hedonistic tour through an ancient Rome that exists not in history books, but from Federico Fellini's singular imagination".

 As co-producers keen to recoup their investment, executives at United Artists made certain that Fellini received "a maximum of exposure" during his American promotional tour of the film by organizing press and television interviews in New York and Los Angeles.
 For Vincent Canby of The New York Times, Satyricon was "the quintessential Fellini film ... a travelogue through an unknown galaxy."
-Roger Ebert of The Chicago-Sun Times originally stated the film was a masterpiece, and he ranked the film 10th in his 10 Best Films of 1969 list.
+Roger Ebert of The Chicago-Sun Times originally stated the film was a masterpiece, and he ranked the film 10th in his 10 Best Films of 1970 list.
 He later explained he was unsure the film was in fact a masterpiece, but nonetheless gave the film a high retrospective rating in 2001.
 He wrote: "It is so much more ambitious and audacious than most of what we see today that simply as a reckless gesture, it shames these timid times."
 For Archer Winston of the New York Post, the film's classical background in Petronius was fused into "a powerful contemporary parallel.
 It is so beautifully composed and imagined that you would do yourself a disservice if, for any reason, you allowed yourself to miss it".
 Fellini biographer Parker Tyler declared it "the most profoundly homosexual movie in all history".